IlarionHalushka/ilarionhalushka.github.io/_posts/2021-04-08-What-I-Hate-Hearing-From-Other-Developers.markdown

 tags: communication, developer, professionalism, skills
 ---

-## What I Hate Hearing From Other Developers
 * "I introduced breaking changes, let others fix that."
 * "My task broke because of them/him/her."
 * "I will try".
 You either do or do not do, there is no "try".